devlearning9874/LearningReact/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+#Topics To Learn
+1. React Props & Component(fuctional vs class).
+2. Conditional rendering
+3. Use  of useState & useEffect hook.
+4. Use of Axios to fetch api.

 ### REACT Beginner Note:-
-1. Always use PascalCase for to name react component.
+1. Always use PascalCase for the naming react component.

+### Important Questions!

+Q. What is props?
+   Props is special keyword in React which properties, used to pass data from one component to other.
+Data coming from parent component to child component can be modified in child component.